-1) Abundant energy: Fusing atoms together in a controlled way releases nearly four million times more energy than a chemical reaction such as the burning of coal, oil or gas and four times as much as nuclear fission reactions (at equal mass).
+1) Abundant energy: "Fusing atoms together in a controlled way releases nearly four million times more energy than a chemical reaction such as the burning of coal, oil or gas and four times as much as nuclear fission reactions (at equal mass)."

-2) Sustainability: Fusion fuels are widely available and nearly inexhaustible.
-Deuterium can be distilled from all forms of water, while tritium will be produced during the fusion reaction as fusion neutrons interact with lithium.
+2) Sustainability: "Fusion fuels are widely available and nearly inexhaustible.
+Deuterium can be distilled from all forms of water, while tritium will be produced during the fusion reaction as fusion neutrons interact with lithium."

-3) No CO₂: Fusion doesn't emit harmful toxins like carbon dioxide or other greenhouse gases into the atmosphere.
+3) No CO₂: "Fusion doesn't emit harmful toxins like carbon dioxide or other greenhouse gases into the atmosphere."

-4) No long-lived radioactive waste: Nuclear fusion reactors produce no high activity, long-lived nuclear waste.
-The activation of components in a fusion reactor is low enough for the materials to be recycled or reused within 100 years.
+4) No long-lived radioactive waste: "Nuclear fusion reactors produce no high activity, long-lived nuclear waste.
+The activation of components in a fusion reactor is low enough for the materials to be recycled or reused within 100 years."

-5) Limited risk of proliferation: Fusion doesn't employ fissile materials like uranium and plutonium.
+5) Limited risk of proliferation: "Fusion doesn't employ fissile materials like uranium and plutonium.
 (Radioactive tritium is neither a fissile nor a fissionable material.)
-There are no enriched materials in a fusion reactor like ITER that could be exploited to make nuclear weapons.
+There are no enriched materials in a fusion reactor like ITER that could be exploited to make nuclear weapons."

-6) No risk of meltdown: A Fukushima-type nuclear accident is not possible in a tokamak fusion device.
-It is difficult enough to reach and maintain the precise conditions necessary for fusion—if any disturbance occurs, the plasma cools within seconds and the reaction stops.
+6) No risk of meltdown: "A Fukushima-type nuclear accident is not possible in a tokamak fusion device.
+It is difficult enough to reach and maintain the precise conditions necessary for fusion—if any disturbance occurs, the plasma cools within seconds and the reaction stops."

-7) Cost: The power output of the kind of fusion reactor that is envisaged for the second half of this century will be similar to that of a fission reactor, (i.e., between 1 and 1.7 gigawatts).
-The average cost per kilowatt of electricity is also expected to be similar ... slightly more expensive at the beginning, when the technology is new, and less expensive as economies of scale bring the costs down.
+7) Cost: "The power output of the kind of fusion reactor that is envisaged for the second half of this century will be similar to that of a fission reactor, (i.e., between 1 and 1.7 GW).
+The average cost per KW of electricity is also expected to be similar ... slightly more expensive at the beginning, when the technology is new, and less expensive as economies of scale bring the costs down."

 This website concludes commercial tokamak fusion power stations, following the technology style of machines like ITER, will never happen.
-Copious reasons have been set out: ranging from the lack of tritium to their enormous cost, size and complexity.
+Copious reasons have been set out, ranging from the lack of tritium to their enormous cost, size and complexity.
 Furthermore, even if all the difficulties could be overcome, they would have no significant advantages over nuclear fission.